 He says it never hurts to do what you promised the American people you would do.

-We said that we were going to be tough on uh immigration, making sure that we have a secure border, making sure sanctuary cities and the like are dealt with, and if we don't do that, uh, you know, people are gonna uh either show up or not show up in November,
+We said that we were going to be tough on immigration, making sure that we have a secure border, making sure sanctuary cities and the like are dealt with.

-but it will not be good news for anybody in our party, and so that's why we've got to to address this and make sure that we actually build a wall, that we don't talk about it, that we actually uh make sure that we address this and don't provide amnesty without fixing the root cause of the problem.
+And so that's why we've got to address this and make sure that we actually build a wall, that we don't talk about it, that we actually make sure that we address this and don't provide amnesty without fixing the root cause of the problem.

-You know, I'm looking at and uh this was uh an article on one of the blogs I saw earlier today that if you look at the latest numbers that Republicans are doing a lot better generically on the ballot, and the president's doing very well in a number of polls, better than he has done, and I I would attribute a lot of it to the economic fallout now that people are seeing their their taxes cut fairly significantly on a weekly basis starting in February.
+You know, I'm looking at, and this was an article on one of the blogs I saw earlier today that if you look at the latest numbers, that Republicans are doing a lot better generically on the ballot, and the president's doing very well on a number of polls, better than he has done.

 I think they're beginning to get the message that, oh, wait a minute, I think I've been paying way too much in taxes.

-Um this is one of the main reasons he won the election.
+This is one of the main reasons he won the election.

-You're you're so right, Sean.
+You're so right, Sean.

-So when the president that's what the American people love about this president is he does what he says, and here we come to immigration, and if and if we can just help the president do what he said he was gonna do, well his numbers will go even higher.
+So when the president, that's what the American people love about this president, is he does what he says, and here we come to immigration.

-His wife Nellie actually did some of the op research for the phony fake Russian dossier that Hillary bought and paid for.
+His wife, Nellie, actually did some of the op research for the phony fake Russian dossier that Hillary bought and paid for.

 What are your thoughts on that?

-Well, uh, you know, Sean, you've been covering this when no one else would cover it, and everybody was criticizing you for bringing this to the attention of the American voter, and yet now you've been vindicated.
+Well, you know, Sean, you've been covering this when no one else would cover it, and everybody was criticizing you for bringing this to the attention of the American voter.

 Here we are seeing that Bruce Orr, who actually worked for the Department of Justice, his wife was employed by the very group that was doing the opposition research, and yet they didn't disclose that.